mlevit/echelon/GETTING_STARTED.md

 ### Access

-When the need arises to retrieve your technical metadata or create operational metadata, there are three available methods to choose from:
+When there is a requirement to access your technical metadata or generate operational metadata, you have three options to consider:

-- Utilising the Echelon API
-- Utilising the Echelon CLI
-- Employing SQL queries directly against the Echelon DB (not recommended)
+- **API**: This is the preferred choice for the majority of interactions.
+- **CLI**: This is the suggested method for interactions involving scripting or automation.

 ## Workflow